spookylukey/django-views-the-right-way/source/delegation.rst

 Continuing our :doc:`example <list_view>` of a list of products, let's add a variation.
-As well as the main product list page, we've also got a “special offers” page — or rather, a set of them, because we can have a ``SpecialOffer`` model that allows us to have many different ones.
+As well as the main product list page, we've also got a “special offers” page — or rather, a set of them, because we have a ``SpecialOffer`` model that allows us to have many different ones.
 Each of these pages needs to display some details about the special offer, and then the list of products associated with that offer.
 Our feature requirements say this product list